Liborius of Le Mans: Patronage and symbology

 Since Liborius died in the arms of his friend Martin of Tours, he is looked to as a patron of a good death.
-Since the thirteenth century he is prayed to for assistance against that gallstones that are caused by the water of the limestone area; the first account of a healing of this kind concerns the cure of Archbishop Werner von Eppstein, who came on pilgrimage to the saint's shrine in 1267.
+Since the thirteenth century he is prayed to for assistance against gallstones that are caused by the water of the limestone area; the first account of a healing of this kind concerns the cure of Archbishop Werner von Eppstein, who came on pilgrimage to the saint's shrine in 1267.
 This is the origin of the saint's attribute of three stones placed on a copy of the Bible.
 In the same period he became the patron of the cathedral and the archdiocese, rather than the Blessed Virgin Mary and Saint Kilian, who were previously in first place.
 And as stated above, he is seen as a patron of peace and understanding among peoples.
 He is invoked against colic, fever, and gallstones.

 As well as being shown as a bishop carrying small stones on a book, Saint Liborius is also shown with the attribute of a peacock, because of a legend that, when his body was brought to Paderborn, a peacock guided the bearers.

 The popularity of the saint in Paderborn is shown in the week-long yearly festival that begins on the Saturday after his 23 July feast day.

 Liturgy

-St Liborius is a recognized saint of the Roman Catholic Church, but his feast day was not included in the Tridentine Calendar.
+St Liborius is a recognized saint of the Roman Catholic Church, but his feast day was not included in the Tridentine calendar.
 It was added in 1702 as a commemoration within the 23 July celebration of Saint Apollinaris of Ravenna.
 The 1969 Mysterii Paschalis revision judged that he was not of sufficient universal importance for insertion in the General Roman Calendar and that it should be left to local calendars to include him.

+Legacy

 Libori Festival

 Libori is a festival in Paderborn, Germany, in honour of Saint Liborius, which takes place annually in the last week of July.